NEU-HAI-Lab/lab_homepage/_members/wenbo.md

 lastname: Li

 teaser: >
-  Wenbo is a Master student in computer science and University of Southern California.
+  Wenbo is a Master student in computer science at University of Southern California.
 His research interests lie in human-computer interaction, especially user interfaces for human-LLM interaction and human-AI collaboration
 profile:
   name: Wenbo Li #your fullname here
   align: right